Republic of Sudan (1956–1969): Post-October 1964

 The new civilian government, which operated under the 1956 Transitional Constitution, tried to end political factionalism by establishing a coalition government.
 There was continued popular hostility to the reappearance of political parties, however, because of their divisiveness during the Abbud government.
 Although the new government allowed all parties, including the SCP, to operate, only five of fifteen posts in Khatim's cabinet went to party politicians.
 The prime minister gave two positions to nonparty southerners and the remaining eight to members of the National Front for Professionals, which included several communists.

 Eventually two political parties emerged to represent the south.
-The SANU, founded in 1963 and led by William Deng and Saturino Lahure, a Roman Catholic priest, operated among refugee groups and guerrilla forces.
+The SANU, founded in 1963 and led by William Deng and Saturnino Ohure – a Roman Catholic priest – operated among refugee groups and guerrilla forces.
 The Southern Front, a mass organization led by Stanislaus Payasama that had worked underground during the Abbud government, functioned openly within the southern provinces.
 After the collapse of government-sponsored peace conferences in 1965, Deng's wing of SANU—known locally as SANU-William—and the Southern Front coalesced to take part in the parliamentary elections.
 The grouping remained active in parliament for the next four years as a voice for southern regional autonomy within a unified state.
 Exiled SANU leaders baulked at Deng's moderate approach to form the Azania Liberation Front based in Kampala, Uganda.
 Anyanya leaders tended to remain aloof from political movements.
 The guerrillas were fragmented by ethnic and religious differences.
 Additionally, conflicts resurfaced within Anyanya between older leaders who had been in the bush since 1955, and younger, better educated men like Joseph Lagu, a former Sudanese army captain, who eventually became a stronger leader, largely because of his ability to get arms from Israel.

 When the government scheduled national elections for March 1965, they announced that the new parliament's task would be to prepare a new constitution.
 The deteriorating southern security situation prevented elections from being conducted in that region, however, and the political parties split on the question of whether elections should be held in the north as scheduled or postponed until the whole country could vote.
-The People's Democratic Party and Sudanese Communist Party, both fearful of losing votes, wanted to postpone the elections, as did southern elements loyal to Khartoum.
+The People's Democratic Party and the Sudanese Communist Party, both fearful of losing votes, wanted to postpone the elections, as did southern elements loyal to Khartoum.
 Their opposition forced the government to resign.
 The new president of the reinstated Supreme Commission, who had replaced Abbud as chief of state, directed that the elections be held wherever possible; the PDP rejected this decision and boycotted the elections.